 The Art of Comedy

-Residential Summer Course – some places available
+Residential Summer Course – 2 places left

 13th-21st August 2019 (including arrival and departure dates).

 An adventure in comic creation where the actor discovers his or her own personal ‘Ridiculousness’ and learns how to apply it in both comic and dramatic art.

 Concessions include: students and low income.
 The Actors Space is a non profit organisation, please tell us your situation to apply for concessions.

 Camping option 390€ (includes all meals).

 If you book more than one workshop there is a 10% discount on each one you book.

 If the two courses you choose run back to back you can stay at The Actors Space in between for 20€ per night (self-catering).
 Please email us to set this up.

 If you bring a friend, each one of you is entitled to a 10% discount.